 The facts about sun tunnel technology

-It’s often said that ‘you only ever get what you pay for…’ and the saying is certainly borne out when it comes to buying a sun tunnel.
-It is possible to buy a relatively inexpensive flexible duct system from the builders merchant or DIY outlet but when you compare the light delivery side-by-side with a Solarspot system, the two are poles apart.
+The saying ‘you only ever get what you pay for…’ is worth bearing in mind when it comes to choosing a sun tunnel.
+You can buy a relatively inexpensive flexible duct system from the builders merchant or DIY outlet for a lot less money but when you compare the light delivery against a Solarspot system, the two are poles apart.
 The light level from a Solarspot system with a 2 meter tube is likely to be around 20 to 30 times greater than that of a cheap flexible system.

 69% brighter than a Solatube

 Even the best of the more expensive rigid system cannot compete with the superior performance of the Solarspot technology.
-In a recent test at the renowned Building Research Establishment, the 375mm Solarspot system was shown to produce 69% more light than the equivalent Solatube system the 290DS.
+A light pipe test report carried out by the renowned Building Research Establishment, the 375mm Solarspot system was shown to produce 69% more light than the equivalent Solatube system the 290DS.

-The Solarspot system is basically made up of three main parts; the dome, the tube and the diffuser.
+A Solarspot system is made up of three main parts:

-Starting with the dome, the Solarspot dome is designed to perform in three ways.
-When the sun is low in the sky, the RIR Light Funnel positioned in the dome at the mouth of thetube, uses Fresnel lenses to reflect low-level light down into the tube to harvest more light in the morning and evening.
+The Solarspot dome is designed to perform in three ways.
+When the sun is low in the sky, the RIR Light Funnel positioned in the dome at the mouth of the tube uses Fresnel lenses to reflect low-level light down into the tube to harvest more light in the morning and evening.
 On cloudy days, the RIR lens refracts light in from all directions to maximise the amount of light gathered from a 360 degree capture zone.
-And on bright, sunny days, the direct light is able to pass straight into the tube without any obstructions ensuring that more light eters the top of the tube than on any other system.
+And on bright, sunny days, the direct light is able to pass straight into the tube without any obstructions ensuring that more light enters the top of the tube than on any other system.

-Moving down the system to the tube, or pipe.
-This is where the captured light is transferred from the roof, through the loft and down to the room below.
+The tube, or pipe, is where the light is captured and transferred from the roof, through the loft and down to the room below.
 All Solarspot systems use Vegalux reflective tubing to transfer the light.
 At 99.7% reflective, no other tube will give you more light.

-Don’t be fooled by other manufactures quoting figures of 95% or even 98%.
-When it comes to efficiency of light reflect, every 0.1% makes a significant difference to the performance, particularly over longer distances.
-To put some perspective on the figures, 95% may sound impressive but a white emulsioned wall is probably 92% reflective.
+Figures of 95% or even 98% may sound equally as good but when it comes to efficiency of reflective light, every 0.1% makes a significant difference to the performance.
+95% may sound impressive but in comparison a white emulsioned-wall is probably 92% reflective.

-Finally there is the diffuser.
-The is the visible bit on the ceiling that distributes the light evenly around your room.
+The diffuser is the visible bit on the ceiling that distributes the light evenly around your room.
 Solarspot diffusers are designed to blend a seamless as possible into the ceiling whilst providing a seal against cold or heat as well as providing a UV shield to stop the fading of your carpet or soft furnishings.

-So how do you choose which system to buy and what difference will the technology make to you or the amount of natural light that you will get into your home?
+How do you choose which system to buy and what difference will it make to the amount of natural light that you will get into your home?

 *depending on time of day.